Suburban Guide to Cycling in Chch

 • First quiet street options: The local streets between Johns Rd and Main North Rd are fine for riding on.

-• Useful cycleways: The motorway works to the east of Belfast have a handy pathway as part of them, from Papanui all the way to Kaiapoi now.
+• Useful cycleways: The Northern Motorway to the east of Belfast have a handy pathway as part of them, from Papanui all the way to Kaiapoi now.
 The Northern Line will also ultimately extend up the railway corridor to Belfast.

 • Great destinations: The Darroch Reserve links to a recreational loop route right around back to The Groynes – access off Darroch St. Further south, the Northwood Supa Centre is best accessed from the north by coming down through Northwood and then across the Northwood Boulevard signals.